Spicy Pickles with Chili and Fennel

 These pickles have that addictive must-go-back-for-one-more thing that we love about our favorite spicy foods (hello, buffalo wings).
 The heat level here is spicy but not crazy—feel free to adjust to your liking or explore different sources of heat.
 Maybe add a few whole dried chilies de arbol, or some toasted Sichuan peppercorns for that famous tingling effect.
 The combination of white distilled vinegar and apple cider vinegar keeps the sweet-tart balance, so there’s plenty of room to play around.

-about 1 pound sliced veggies (enough to fill one or two 16-ounce Mason jars)
+about 1 pound sliced veggies—enough to fill 1 or 2 (16-ounce) Mason jars

 a few whole peeled cloves garlic, gently crushed